StunkStunk

 Putting it all together

-Here's a complete example combining chunks, derived state, and React hooks:
+Here's a complete example combining chunks, computed state, and React hooks:

 import { chunk, computed } from "stunk";